xamarin/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT5106"/>MT5106: Could not compile the file(s) '*'.
 Please file a bug report at http://bugzilla.xamarin.com

-This usually indicates a bug in Xamarin.iOS; please file a bug at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).
+This usually indicates a bug in Xamarin.iOS; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

 ### MT52xx: Linking